ibexa/documentation-developer/docs/pim/product_api.md

 ---
-description: Use PHP API to manage products in the PIM, their attributes, availability and prices.
+description: Use PHP API to manage products in PIM, their attributes, availability and prices.
 ---

 # Product API